CapraLab/cosmis/README.md

    We preprocessed the gnomAD database and created a JSON formatted file that maps Ensembl stable transcript IDs to unique variant counts and variant types (missense or synonymous) for all position in the human proteome where a SNP variant was annotated by gnomAD.
 We have made this dataset available through [FigShare](https://figshare.com/ndownloader/files/31186919).

-4. Get the mapping table from UniProt protein IDs to Ensembl stable transcript IDs.
+4. Get the mapping table from UniProt protein IDs to Ensembl stable transcript IDs (this dataset is already available in `database_files`).

    A mapping from UniProt protein IDs to Ensembl stable transcript IDs is also required to run COSMIS.
 We have created such a mapping table and made it available through [FigShare](https://figshare.com/ndownloader/files/31186929)

-5. Get transcript-level mutation probabilities.
+5. Get transcript-level mutation probabilities (this dataset is already available in `database_files`).

    Transcript-level mutation probabilities are required to run COSMIS.
 You can get them from [FigShare](https://figshare.com/s/5f3e0fabc92a0ce59cdc).